JonathanHelianthicusDoe/trash_ideas/README.md

 - It&rsquo;s voluntary, which has the benefit of encouraging a wider range of playstyles and allowing players to choose for themselves.
-- It&rsquo;s flexible enough to limit max laff to any arbitrary degree.
+- It&rsquo;s flexible enough to limit max-laff to any arbitrary degree.

 ##### cons